sieumap43/FachPraktikum-SS21/pipeline1/README.md

+# Gaze Redirection for Full Face Images

+The following pipeline was used for Gaze Redirection for full face images.
+[Gaze Redirection](https://github.com/zhengyuf/STED-gaze)

 # Gaze Estimation for Full Face Images

 This repository contains the implementation to develop a gaze estimator for 128x128 full face images.